Version 1.0 – June 2018

 1. Data Center Security

-Sero! runs on the Amazon Web Services global infrastructure platform.
+Sero! uses the Amazon Web Services global infrastructure platform.

 AWS publishes an “Overview of Security Processes” whitepaper that serves as the reference material for this section.
 SOC 2 reports are available directly from AWS upon request.